Hours of Operation

 - First Duty Station

-- Thrift Savings Plan Vesting
+- Thrift Savings Plan (TSP) Vesting

 - Continuation Pay